Naruto607/NooseMod/Readme.txt

 Features:
 ====
 1. Difficulty Settings: NOOSE Mod offers 3 difficulties:
-		Easy - Enemies will have full health and will be marked on the map Medium - Enemies will have full health + 50% armor and there will be no blips Hard - Enemies will have 100% armor and have increased shoot accuracy (combining Medium difficulty ones) To choose difficulties, you can walk to the Chief of Police's office room (in the police station), enter the marker, hit the Interaction key and choose one.
+		Easy - Enemies will have full health and will be marked on the map (old ones have 50% health) Medium - Enemies will have full health + 50% armor and there will be no blips (old ones only have full health and no armor) Hard - Enemies will have 100% armor and have increased shoot accuracy (combining Medium difficulty ones) (old ones only armor is added)
+	To choose difficulties, you can walk in to the Chief of Police's office room (in the police station) and get close to the left hand side of the desk where you come in.
+	Helper will be provided then.
-	Be note that if you enabled Hardcore mode in LCPDFR Settings, NOOSE Mod settings will treat it as Hard.
+	Be note that if you enabled Hardcore mode in LCPDFR Settings, NOOSE Mod settings will treat it as Hard and you cannot change the difficulty.
 	You can also set manually on your own from the NooseMod.ini provided.

 2. Random Callouts: For every missions (starting from Introduction to the finale "The Warehouse") you will be informed via Dispatch callouts.